fama-lama/usms-scrape/README.md

 ### Prerequisites

-- Selenium WebDriver running and accessible (e.g., Selenium Grid or standalone ChromeDriver)
+- USMS account registered to smart meter
+- Docker Compose

-- (Optional) MQTT broker accessible for publishing updates
+- (Optional) MQTT broker accessible for publishing updates (note: without MQTT broker, information is printed into log only.)

 ### Running with Docker Compose